navotoz/EnvChamberCtrl/README.md

     1. Set the **setPoint** in the *NumDisplay* to the desired temperature.
     1. **Notice** that the switch on the front of the oven must be ON to enable the heating.
     1. Wait for the settling of the temperatures.
-1. Set the number of minimal minutes to wait between consecutive experiments on the top-left corner.
+1. Set the number of minimal minutes to wait between consecutive experiments in the top-left corner.
 1. Press "Start".
 1. A progress bar is updated throughout the experiment.